spamegg1/reviews/README.md

 #### Long term memory

 - Avoid instant gratification.
-- Don't rely on search engines, go to proper resources.
+- Don't rely on searches (Google, StackOverFlow), go to proper resources.
 Accessing *information* in millions of little bits and pieces don't lead to long-term *knowledge*.
 The human brain needs to "chunk" bits of info by connecting them together into a meaningful whole.
-Relying on web searches works against this.
+Relying on searches works against this.
 - Resist the urge to guess.
 THINK instead!
 - Don't get into the loop of: 1. typing some code, 2. running it to see "what happens", 3. change it a little, 4. rinse and repeat.
 This is the equivalent of pounding on a typewriter and hoping that you'll stumble into a great novel.